 10 Habits of Highly Effective Unit Designers

 There are a series of steps to designing or redesigning an effective unit and some ‘habits’ to being an effective unit designer.
-We’ve provided guidance on each step that you can explore through the links but first look over the graphics “10 habits to a highly effective unit designer” and see which you identify with and those that perhaps you could develop more of.
+We’ve provided guidance on each step that you can explore through the links, but first look over the graphic 'The 10 Habits to a Highly Effective Unit Designers' and see which you identify with and those that perhaps you could develop more of.

 'In constructive alignment, we start with the outcomes we intend students to learn, and align teaching and assessment to those outcomes.
 The outcome statements contain a learning activity, a verb, that students need to perform to best achieve the outcome, such as “apply expectancy-value theory of motivation”, or “explain the concept of … “.
 That verb says what the relevant learning activities are that the students need to undertake in order to attain the intended learning outcome.
 Learning is constructed by what activities the students carry out; learning is about what they do, not about what we teachers do.
 Likewise, assessment is about how well they achieve the intended outcomes, not about how well they report back to us what we have told them or what they have read.'

 The following documents can help you with unit design:

 - A Guide to the Unit Details (UCMS)